National Praise and Worship Institute

 Praise and Worship Certificate holders will be able to:

-- Demonstrate practical skills as a performer, songwriter, and arranger for the modern 21st century contemporary church.
+- Demonstrate practical skills as a performer, songwriter, and platform presenter in order to assimilate in to the common worship pastor practices into today's North American contemporary church.

-- Demonstrate skills in the area of leadership, planning, and management that show self-sufficiency in employment.
+- Demonstrate skills in the area of leadership, planning, and management in order to function within a staff as well as laity driven organizations.

-Students must successfully complete all coursework and the required proficiencies: completing the first-year certificate requires passing one of the two required proficiencies (piano or guitar); completing the second-year certificate or associate degree requires passing both required proficiencies (piano and guitar).
+Students choosing to apply for acceptance into the certificate program must submit a video audition (NPWI.com) to the program's administrators.
+Upon recommendation by the administrators, the student will be invited to a live audition for final consideration and acceptance into the program.
 Additional placement procedures include proficiency examinations in music theory (written and aural), guitar, and functional keyboard skills.
 Placement in the appropriate theory classes, guitar class, and keyboard class will be based on these examinations.